WhiskyTangoFawks/LunarFalloutPlus/README.md

 ## Known Issues

 - Performance Issues: Infinite Loading Screens, Micro Stuttering, Textures not loading, or the Brown Face bug:
   * Stop other processes to free up RAM, browser windows are especially a problem here
   * Try setting the resolution to 1920x1080 if you're running above that
   * Make sure you've set iNumHWThreads, as specified in the Bethini section of this readme.
 - Crashing
   * Medal.TV is incompatible with ENB, disable one or the other.
 - Infinite Loading Screen
   * Having your config ini's synced to one-drive.
 Try setting MO2 to use profile specific INIs in the profile manager dropdown.
- * Try alt-tabbing a couple times
+  * Try alt-tabbing a couple times, or pressing enter several times
   * Make sure you've enabled an ENBoost preset

+## Paid Content Addons
+ ## Creation Club Paint Jobs
+ - If you want to use the creation club paint job support, copy the [required Creation Club paint jobs](https://github.com/WhiskyTangoFawks/LunarFalloutPlus/blob/main/CreationClubContent.md) files from your `fallout4/data directory` into a `[NODELETE] CreationClub Paint Jobs` mod folder, and download install the patch pack from the Nexus mod page.
+ ## Radfall
+ Interested in a more challenging survival experience?
+Check out Radfall